-lerk who had a personality clash with another employee went to her supervisor and sethe other employee did not know how to do the job.
-Is there an ethical problem here to what is it?
-What should the clerk have done? requ city secretary who supervises the deputy clerks is not familiar with many legirements; this causes a clash between the clerks and city secretary.
-Is this an ethic blem?
-What should the clerks do? ore trial, the judge comes to the clerk's office and wants to know if there is a the A d remation she should know about the cases before going to trial.
-What information more clerk tell the judge that would not be considered ex parte communication?
+] If so what is it?
+What should the clerk have done?
+1 A city secretary who supervises the deputy clerks is not familiar with many requirements; this causes a clash between the clerks and city secretary.
+Is this an et problem?
+What should the clerks do?
+1 Before trial, the judge comes to the clerk's office and wants to know if there is information she should know about the cases before going to trial.
+What information the clerk tell the judge that would not be considered ex parte communication?
+A deputy court clerk, with whom you have become good friends, uses the judge's signstamp to dismiss a case against her boyfriend.
+You find out about it.
+What do you do?
+Should a municipal court clerk report to the Commission on Judicial Conduct a judwillful violation of the Code of Judicial Conduct?